 Condition: Very Good.
 Former library copy.
 Pages intact with possible writing/highlighting.
 Binding strong with minor wear.
 Dust jackets/supplements may not be included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
 Seller Inventory # 39766464-6

 paperback.
-Condition: Acceptable.
-Connecting readers with great books since 1972.
-Used textbooks may not include companion materials such as access codes, etc. May have condition issues including wear and notes/highlighting.
+Condition: Very Good.
+Connecting readers with great books since 1972!
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_442203420
+Seller Inventory # S_468675401

 Seller: BookHolders, Towson, MD, U.S.A.